atomap-dev/atomap/doc/finding_atom_lattices.rst

 The default separation range is 5 to 30.
 ``s_peaks`` is plotted below.
 The left figure shows where the peak finding function has located a peak, the right figure shows the minimum feature separation in pixels on the x-axis.
-Use the left-right arrow keys to navigate through the different minimum feature separation, and see how it affects the result of the peak finding in the left figure.
+Use the Ctrl key + left-right arrow keys to navigate through the different minimum feature separation, and see how it affects the result of the peak finding in the left figure.

 .. code-block:: python